tr3e/InterGen/README.md

 This repository contains the official implementation for the paper: [InterGen: Diffusion-based Multi-human Motion Generation under Complex Interactions](https://tr3e.github.io/intergen-page/).
 Our work is capable of simultaneously generating high-quality interactive motions of two people with only text guidance, enabling various downstream tasks including person-to-person generation, inbetweening, trajectory control and so forth.

+For more results and details, please visit our [webpage](https://tr3e.github.io/intergen-page/).

 <p float="left">
   <img src="./readme/pipeline.png" width="900" />
 </p>